leec94/cissp-notes/2024/domain_notes/3-sec-arch-eng.md

     - denial of authorization to operate (DATO)
 - segregation of duties: no individual should possess two permissions that, in combination, allow them to perform a highly sensitive action
 - two-person control (or dual control): requires the authorization of two separate individuals to carry out a sensitive action
+- m of n control: at least m of n possible escrow agents must collaborate to retrieve an encryption key from the escrow database
 - privacy design principles: by IAPP
 - privacy by design principles
   1. proactive, not reactive; preventive, not remedial